CONSTRUCTION

 Access to the wind farm is via a newly created site entrance on the Corlacky Road.

-It is proposed that the wind turbine components would travel along the A6, through Maghera via Knockloughrim.
+The wind turbine components travelled along the A6, through Maghera via Knockloughrim.
 From Maghera, the route follows the Tirkane Road before turning right onto the Halfgayne Road and then left onto the Corlacky Road.

 Other construction traffic can access the Corlacky Road site entrance via a number of routes.
 Temporary passing bays have been created along the Corlacky Road, between the site entrance and the junction with the Halfgayne Road to ease traffic movements.